 To date, her research has focused on delivering class-leading ultra-low noise receivers for Space and Aerospace applications.

-She has worked with agriculturists on the development of instrumentation to measure water usage and with a number of multi-national companies such as Rolls Royce where she worked on industrial gas turbine engines.
+She has worked with agronomists on the development of instrumentation to measure water use and with a number of multinational companies, such as Rolls-Royce, where she worked on industrial gas turbine engines.

-As a presenter, Professor Danielle George has been on our screens presenting:
+As a presenter, Professor Danielle George has been on our screens presenting several programs, including:

 Professor Danielle George MBE – Keynote Speaker